harshraj22/Software_System_Lab_Assignments/README.md

 # Software_System_Lab_Assignments
-This repo contains the assignments given during the Software System Lab
+This repo contains my solutions to the assignments given during the Software System Lab.